thewca/wca-documents/documents/policies/internal/Deceased Registered Speedcubers.md

 # WCA Deceased Registered Speedcubers Policy

-### Version 1.0 {.version}
+### Version 1.1 {.version}

 ## Purpose
 The purpose of this policy is to uniformly handle WCA profiles and announcements of deceased Registered Speedcubers.

 ## Policy
-The Board has discussed the very delicate and sensitive topic of speedcubers who have passed away unfortunately.
-Although this is an emotional issue, we tried to stay rational and came up with the following points to follow as a practice in the future:

-1. We should not attempt to administrate which speedcubers are deceased in WCA profiles.
-All the In Memoriam links shall be removed, and none will be added in the future, as speedcubers’ profiles are a separate matter.
+1. WCA profiles should not contain any information related to the vital status of Registered Speedcubers.
-2. Public announcements about deceased speedcubers should be done as per below:
+2. Public announcements about deceased speedcubers should be subject to the following conditions:
-   1. Public announcements are reserved only for speedcubers who contributed greatly to our organization.
-At the discretion of the WCA Board, we would consider people who performed activities for the WCA as Staff.
+   1. Be reserved only for speedcubers who contributed greatly to the WCA, at the discretion of the WCA Board.
-   2. Public announcements would be displayed in the form of a post on our website and on our social media.
+   2. Be displayed in the form of a post on the WCA website and WCA social media.